 Following the 1992-1993 season, in which they would set a franchise record for wins at 62, the Suns and their new leader, Charles Barkley, pushed past the Lakers and Spurs before going a full seven games against the Seattle SuperSonics.
 Coming out on top in that series to reach the NBA Finals, the Suns matched up against Michael Jordan and the Chicago Bulls.
-While this series out also feature a triple overtime game, Phoenix would, again, lose the series in six games.
-The Suns would continue to make the playoffs for the next eight seasons but would not reach the Finals again, nor would despite three trips to the Conference Finals between 2005 and 2010 with star power from Steve Nash.
+This hard fought series featured a triple overtime game, but Phoenix would, again, lose the championship series in six games.
+The Suns would continue to make the playoffs for the next eight seasons but would not reach the Finals again, nor would they despite three trips to the Conference Finals between 2005 and 2010 with star power from Steve Nash.

 The Suns have not made the postseason since 2010.
 Their 19 wins last season is second worst in franchise history, only better than their inaugural season.
 Phoenix is going through a major playoff drought.
 Despite the many losses, the Phoenix faithful still root for their team and hope that a turnaround is in the works that will bring this franchise back to prominence.

 Today’s team is led by Devin Booker.
 Selected 13th overall back in 2015, Booker has developed into an incredible shooting guard.
-Tyler Johnson, Kelly Oubre Jr., TJ Warren, and Deandre Ayton round out this squad.
+Tyler Johnson, Kelly Oubre Jr., and Deandre Ayton round out this squad.
 Ayton was selected number one overall in the 2018 draft.
 Mikal Bridges was also a top ten pick traded from Philadelphia.
 Ricky Rubio joins the Suns this year on a three year deal worth $51 million.
 He is an impact player who could elevate this team to new heights.
 Frank Kaminsky will also be playing in Phoenix this season.
 Taking on Monty Williams as the new head coach, the Phoenix Suns have set a new course for their organization and hope that the journey of the 2019-2020 ends with a playoff appearance.